 Among the top ways to establish great communication with patients in the modern era of pharma, there is digital patient engagement.
-No longer a distant dream, digital patient engagement is a reality for payers and providers who aim to create better experiences for patients.
+No longer a distant dream, digital patient engagement is a reality for payers and providers who aim to create better experiences.

-Here are some of the top reasons why digital patient engagement is important and why it will continue to be relevant in the times to come.
+Dive on in to discover the top 5 reasons why digital patient engagement is important and why it will continue to be relevant in the coming years.

 Whether we like it or not, we live in an instant era.
-Watching the latest movie, ordering food or getting directions to the nearest bar can all be done from a phone, and patients are expecting the same capabilities from their healthcare providers.
+Watching the latest movie, ordering food, or getting directions to the nearest bar… All of these can be done from a phone, and patients are expecting the same capabilities from their healthcare providers.

-As it turns out, 54% of patients want to use their phones to communicate with their healthcare provider.
+As it turns out, 54% of patients want to use their phones to communicate with their healthcare providers.
 Moreover, they’re using this information to make choices regarding their health.
-According to research, 79% of patients are more likely to select a healthcare provider that allows them to manage their healthcare information online or using a phone.
+According to research, 79% of patients are more likely to select an HCP that allows them to manage their healthcare information online or using a phone.

-There’s an emerging marketing for healthcare – millennials, and since they’re an internet-first generation, their demands are even higher.
+There’s an emerging target market and target audience for healthcare – millennials.
+Since they’re an internet-first generation, their demands are even higher.
 According to Salesforce, 60% of millennials actually prefer telehealth to office visits.

-Across the board, patients are putting more emphasis on digital engagement and those healthcare provides who don’t catch up are at a risk of being drowned by the competition.
+Across the board, patients are putting more emphasis on digital engagement.
+Healthcare providers who don’t catch up are at risk of being drowned by the competition.

-It’s up to healthcare providers to use digital patient engagement technologies to communicate with millennials, as they have a set of defining features that set them apart from other generations.
+It’s up to healthcare providers to use digital patient engagement technologies to communicate with millennials.
+This is important because this generation has a set of defining features that differentiate them from other generations.

 Second, they show great interest in their health information and get it from various sources.

-Third, if they’re not happy with the care they’ve been provided, millennials are highly likely to seek another health provider.
+Third, if they’re not happy with the care they’ve been provided, millennials are highly likely to seek another healthcare provider.

-One of the most compelling cases for digital patient engagement is that it can improve health literacy, which brings a host of benefits for every stakeholder, from patients, payers, providers, physicians, all the way to pharmaceutical companies.
+One of the most compelling cases for digital patient engagement is that it can improve health literacy.
+The latter brings a host of benefits for each of your key stakeholders – from patients, payers, providers, and physicians to pharmaceutical companies.

-Populations struggling with health literacy the most are usually those living in rural areas, with poor access to health education and living conditions which are not ideal.
+Populations that struggle the most with health literacy are those that live in rural areas with poor access to health.
 In order to help these patients out, healthcare providers can establish digital patient engagement channels that make a difference.

-Given how widespread the use of smartphones is (about 25% of Americans use their phones to look up health information), this is the ideal platform for digital patient engagement and improving health literacy.
+Today the use of smartphones is beyond widespread – about 25% of Americans use their phones to look up health information.
+Therefore, this is an ideal platform for digital patient engagement and improving health literacy.

-One of the most cost effective ways to improve health literacy is to educate patients on their diagnosis, disease and treatment.
+One of the most cost-effective ways to improve health literacy is to educate patients on their diagnosis, disease, and treatment.
 This can be done through posters, website pages, webinars, or medical explainer videos.
-Videos in particular are a great solution to explain lots of data in very little time, in a way that patients can access it with their phones easily.
+Videos in particular are a great digital solution to simplify complex scientific information in a way that patients can both easily access and understand.

 Patient portals are online resources where patients can have 24-hour access to their health information.
 These username- and password-protected websites are a great way for patients to access their important information, such as:

 As well as many other bits of information.
-There’s just one thing to note – many healthcare providers use patient portals exclusively.
+There’s just one thing to note – many HCPs use patient portals exclusively.
 However, they are not enough.

 As research has shown, there is no notable correlation between improved health outcomes and the use of patient portals only.
 In other words, using just patient portals is far from enough for a comprehensive digital patient engagement experience.

-Realizing that healthcare providers can’t take care of it all on their own, some pharma companies have made efforts to create digital patient engagement tools that benefit patients and physicians.
+The fact HCPs can’t take care of it all on their own is a reality.
+That is why some pharma companies have made efforts to create digital patient engagement tools that benefit both patients and physicians.

-Some of the examples are Above MS and MS One to One by Biogen and Genzyme, AZ & Me clinical education programs by AstraZeneca, as well as MyHUMIRA by Abbvie, which is a support program for autoimmune indications.
+Some of the examples are Above MS and MS One to One by Biogen and Genzyme, AZ & Me clinical education programs by AstraZeneca.
+There is also MyHUMIRA by Abbvie, which is a support program for autoimmune indications.

 In other words, even pharma companies have picked up on the importance of digital engagement tools, and they have double the benefit.
 First, they’re maximizing patient health outcomes.
 Second, they’re making an impression with physicians, who are more likely to prescribe their products, thanks to the available engagement tools they can show to their patients.